bgno1/sds_rebalance/README.md

 ## 3. Dataset re-partitioning based on the greedy algorithm

-The code has been tested using **Python 3.8**.
+The code has been tested using Python 3.8.

-To execute the rebalancing process, run the following command in your terminal:
+To execute the rebalancing process, run the `greedy_resplit.py` script located in the `greedy_resplit` folder of this repository using the following command in your terminal

 ```bash
 python greedy_resplit.py